Texas USA - March 2023

 Spotted Sandpiper, Osprey,

-Secret Lake to North of Lake Casa Blanca
+Secret Lake (El Ranchito Pond Nature Preserve) to North of Lake Casa Blanca

 I was recommended a visit to this lake which is the first turn right after leaving the park by a park ranger.
 Was told to ignore the ‘no public access’ sign.

-Blue-winged Teal, Greater Scaup, Cinnamon Teal, Shoveler, Gadwall, American Wigeon, Pied-billed Grebe, Least Sandpiper, Dowitchers, Stilts, White-faced Ibis
+Blue-winged Teal, Lesser Scaup, Cinnamon Teal, Shoveler, Gadwall, American Wigeon, Pied-billed Grebe, Least Sandpiper, Dowitchers, Stilts, White-faced Ibis

 Thursday 16 March (Uvalde)